 We may contact you with marketing information by telephone, email or post, via third-party social media platforms, or with targeted advertising delivered online through social media and platforms operated by other companies by using your personal information.
 We may also use your personal information to tailor marketing to improve its relevance to you.
 We only do so with your consent (if consent is required) and will respect your preferences where you indicate your preference not to receive a particular type of marketing.

-If you ‘tag’ any Vita Group company or brand in any of our social media channels using any geolocation or any tags including but not limited to @VitaStudent, #VitaStudent, #BeginBig, @VitaLiving, #VitaLiving, @Vita Group, we may use the content you have shared as user-generated content within our channels.
-By tagging us in this way you therefore agree to allow Vita Group to share or republish your own content (which may include your name and image) within our own social media channel activity, strictly in accordance with the terms of use of the social media channel provider.
+If you ‘tag’ any SCFC company or brand in any of our social media channels using any geolocation or any tags including, we may use the content you have shared as user-generated content within our channels.
+By tagging us in this way you therefore agree to allow SCFC to share or republish your own content (which may include your name and image) within our own social media channel activity, strictly in accordance with the terms of use of the social media channel provider.

-If you choose to leave a review about Vita Group on any third-party site, Vita Group have the right to publish using your name, image and review details.
+If you choose to leave a review about SCFC on any third-party site, SCFC have the right to publish using your name, image and review details.

 We will only share your information with third parties for marketing purposes where they are: